agdturner/ccg-v3d/README.md

 -- line-line, line-ray, line-line_segment
 -- ray-ray, ray-line_segment
 -- line_segment-line_segment
-- See the respective classes in the [geometry package](https://github.com/agdturner/agdt-java-vector3D/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/).
 - What is next to do:
 -- plane-triangle, plane-rectangle
 -- line_segment-triangle, line_segment-rectangle
 -- triangle-triangle, triangle-rectangle
 -- rectangle-rectangle
-- It would also be good to distinguish between geometries touching and overlapping.
+- It would be good to have functionality that distinguishes between geometries touching and overlapping.

 ### Distance, Areas, Perimeters, Volumes
-- Methods for calculating these currently require the user to specify an [order of magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) so that the result are provided accurate to that precision.
 - So far, methods for calculating the minimum distance between geometries are implemented for:
 -- point-plane, point-line, point-ray, point-line_segment, point-rectangle, point-triangle -- plane-plane, plane-line, plane-ray, plane-line_segment